n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

   - The consonant stopped at will be the base consonant.

 Malayalam includes a pre-base-reordering "Ra".
-A "Halant,Ra" sequence after the base consonant will be reordered to a pre-base position during the final-reordering stage.
+A "Halant,Ra" sequence after the base consonant or syllable base will be reordered to a pre-base position during the final-reordering stage.

 Malayalam includes two consonants that can take on